-(1) Grant of restricted stock.

-(2) Grant of performance-based RSUs.

-(3) These amounts represent the range of stock-based compensation that might be realized under the 2015 grants of performance-based RSUs granted under the Incentive Plan.
+- Grant of restricted stock. - Grant of performance-based RSUs. - (3) These amounts represent the range of stock-based compensation that might be realized under the 2023 grants of performance-based RSUs granted under the 2016 Incentive Plan.
 The potential payouts are based on performance and are therefore at risk.
-The performance measures are based upon the Company's achievement of pre-determined goals with respect to the Company's financial performance over a three-year performance period, as described in "Compensation Discussion and Analysis - Long-Term Equity Incentives" above.
-The vesting of the performance-based RSUs from the 2015 award will occur on December 31, 2017, conditioned on the NEOs continuous employment through such date.
+The performance measures are based upon the Company's achievement of pre-determined goals with respect to the Company's financial performance over a three-year performance period, as described in "Compensation Discussion and Analysis Long-Term Equity Incentives" above.
+The performance-based RSUs granted in 2023 will vest on December 31, 2025, subject to the level of achievement of pre-determined performance goals, and further conditioned on the NEO's continuous employment through such date.
 Performance-based RSUs do not automatically vest upon a "change in control" of the Company.
-Performance-based RSUs will be settled in shares of the Company.
-Fair values of award as shown above are based on the number of target shares at a \$17.08 price per share, the closing price of the Company's common stock on August 4, 2015, the date of grant.
+Performance-based RSUs will be settled in shares of the Company. - (4) Represents shares of restricted stock granted in fiscal year 2023 under the 2016 Incentive Plan.
+One-third of the shares subject to the awards will vest on each of the first three anniversaries of the grant date, conditioned on the NEO's continued employment with the Company through the applicable vesting date. - (5) Amounts reported in this column represent, (i) with respect to each restricted stock award, the product of (x) the number of restricted shares, multiplied by (y) the pershare closing price of the Company's common stock on July 31, 2023, the last trading date immediately preceding the grant date (\$48.58), and (ii) with respect to each performance-based RSU award, the product of (x) the number of target shares underlying such award, multiplied by (y) the per-share closing price of the Company's common stock on July 31, 2023, the last trading day immediately preceding the grant date (\$48.58).